Session Proposal & Performance Applications

 Selection of Performing Groups

 The North Dakota Music Educators Association welcomes the opportunity for ensembles to perform in one of two concert hours or lobby performances at the state conference, held in March of each year.
 All types of musical ensembles are encouraged to apply to perform.
-Applications shall be due by June 1st* of each year, in order to perform the following March.
+Applications shall be due by June 15th, in order to perform the following March.

 Description of the Concert Hours